 The EPA's regulation of GHG emissions under its CAA authority may also impact our operations.
 In 2009, the EPA made an endangerment finding allowing GHGs to be regulated under the CAA.
 The CAA requires stationary sources of air pollution to obtain New Source Review, or NSR, permits prior to construction and, in some cases, Title V operating permits.
 Pursuant to the EPA's rulemakings and interpretations, certain Title V and NSR Prevention of Significant Deterioration, or PSD, permits issued on or after January 2, 2011, must address GHG emissions.
-As a result, new or modified emissions sources may be required to install Best Available Control Technology to limit GHG emissions.
-The EPA may in the future promulgate CAA New Source Performance Standards, or NSPS, applicable to landfills.
-The EPA's Mandatory Greenhouse Gas Reporting Rule sets monitoring, recordkeeping, and reporting requirements applicable to certain landfills and other entities.
+As a result, new or modified emissions sources may be required to install Best

+Available Control Technology to limit GHG emissions.
+The EPA's proposed Subpart XXX would also require the reduction of GHG emissions from new or modified landfills, and the EPA published in July 2014 an Advanced Notice of Proposed Rulemaking ("ANPR") that sought public comment on rules that would reduce GHG emissions from existing landfills.
+In addition, the EPA's Mandatory Greenhouse Gas Reporting Rule sets monitoring, recordkeeping, and reporting requirements applicable to certain landfills and other entities.

 Regulation of GHG emissions from oil and gas E&P operations may also increase the costs to our customers of developing and producing hydrocarbons, and as a result, may have an indirect and adverse effect on the amount of oilfield waste delivered to our facilities by our customers.
 For example, a group of state attorneys general petitioned the EPA in December 2012 requesting that the EPA set methane emissions standards for the oil and gas sector pursuant to its CAA authority.
-The EPA has not yet acted on the petition, but the State of Colorado proposed rules in November 2013 that would directly regulate methane emissions from the oil and gas sector, and other states may follow.
+The EPA has not yet acted on the petition, but released in April 2014 five technical white papers describing potential methane mitigation measures applicable to E&P sources including compressors, hydraulically fractured oil wells, leaks, liquids unloading, and pneumatic devices, and the EPA had indicated that it would make a decision on its regulatory approach in 2014.
+The State of Colorado adopted rules in February 2014 that would directly regulate methane emissions from the oil and gas sector, and other states subsequently adopted or considered similar regulations, including Wyoming, California and Ohio.